 Psyche Press Kit

 NASA’s Psyche mission is the first to a metal-rich asteroid, which is also named Psyche.
-The agency is targeting a launch period that opens Oct.
-5, 2023.
+The agency is targeting a launch no earlier than Oct.
+12, 2023.
 The mission will ride to space on a SpaceX Falcon Heavy rocket from NASA’s Kennedy Space Center in Florida.

 Cruising through space with a super-efficient solar electric propulsion system, the Psyche spacecraft is expected to arrive at the asteroid to begin science operations in 2029.
 It will orbit this unique world for at least 26 months.

 Attached to Psyche is the Deep Space Optical Communications technology demonstration, a NASA experiment that will test optical, or laser, communications beyond the Moon.

 6 Things to Know About the Psyche Mission

 Since the asteroid Psyche was discovered in 1852, scientists have only been able to study this potato-shaped object from afar.
 Over the years, they have discerned that Psyche is an unusual object likely rich in metal, but many questions about its origin and composition remain.
 The Psyche mission will be the first to study this kind of planetary object up close.
 Here are six key facts about the mission:

 1. NASA wants to learn more about the origins of our solar system.
 Investigating the asteroid Psyche is important because the asteroid could be part of a building block of an early rocky planet.

 Judging from data obtained by Earth-based radar and optical telescopes, scientists hypothesize that the asteroid Psyche could be part of the metal-rich interior of a planetesimal, a building block of a rocky planet.
 (The rocky planets are Mercury, Venus, Mars, and our home planet, Earth.)
 It could be that Psyche collided with other large bodies during its early formation and lost its outer rocky shell.